ym001/distancia/docs/index.rst

 Getting Started
 ---------------

-distancia is designed to be simple and intuitive, yet powerful and flexible.
-Whether you are working with numerical data, strings, or other types of data, Distancer provides the tools you need to measure the similarity or dissimilarity between objects.
+Distancia is designed to be simple and intuitive, yet powerful and flexible.
+Whether you are working with numerical data, strings, or other types of data, Distancia provides the tools you need to measure the similarity or dissimilarity between objects.

 For a quick introduction, check out the :doc:`quickstart` guide.
 If you want to dive straight into the code, head over to the :doc:`Euclidean` page.